-Respond quickly with a 2xx
+Acknowledge quickly with a success status

 Handle retries and duplicate deliveries